godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

 * ``destroyed_target``: A :ref:`PackedScene <class_PackedScene>` to hold the broken target scene.

 Notice how we're using an exported variable (a :ref:`PackedScene <class_PackedScene>`) to get the broken target scene instead of using ``preload``.
-By using an exported variable, we can chose the scene from the editor, and if we need to use a different scene, it's as easy as selecting a different scene in the editor, we don't need to go to the code to change the scene we're using.
+By using an exported variable, we can choose the scene from the editor, and if we need to use a different scene, it's as easy as selecting a different scene in the editor, we don't need to go to the code to change the scene we're using.

 ______